 - 1. Actions that violate standards of ethical or professional behavior established by a course or a program - 2.
 Theft, mutilation or destruction of another student's academic work, including books, notes, computer programs, papers, reports, laboratory experiments, data, etc. - 3.
-Using means other than academic achievement or merit to influence one's academic evaluation - 4.
-Attempts to bribe an instructor for academic advantage - 5.
-Actions or behaviors that violate standards for ethical or professional behavior established by a course or program in an off-campus setting that could damage the
+Using means other than academic achievement or merit to influence one's academic evaluation

+- 4. Attempts to bribe an instructor for academic advantage - 5.
+Actions or behaviors that violate standards for ethical or professional behavior established by a course or program in an off-campus setting that could damage the College's relationship with community partners and affiliated institutions

-Procedures for Addressing a Violation of the Academic Integrity Policy
+Procedures for Addressing a Violation of the Academic Integrity Policy (Instructors)